purdiea/Git-Intro/README.md

  You can see the README.md and the actual text file that the repo contains.
 It could contain R programs, python code, really anything you want.

+ Check the log of commits for the file
+ >git log

+ Check which repo you are currently connected to
+ >git remote -v

+ Remove the specified (origin) repo
+ >git remote remove origin

+* Edit the .txt file

-* Open the .txt file and make some changes.
+ Open the .txt file and make some changes.
 You can do this by navigating to the text file on your hard drive, opening, editing, and saving it, or opening it using a command line text editor like nano or vim.
 Nano has an on-screen cheat sheet of commands while vim has more power and options but is less user friendly.
+See Vim-Intro repo for basic vim commands.
 Or you can designate a program to open the file like R Studio if editing an R file or a text editor like TextWrangler.
  >nano recipe.txt

  > or